 Client shall implement retrieving a list of recordings using the GetRecordings operation if provisioning recording jobs is supported.

-Client may implement retrieving information about a recording using the GetRecordingOptions operation.

 Client shall implement managing recording jobs using the GetRecordingJobs, CreateRecordingJobs and DeleteRecordingJob operations if provisioning recording jobs is supported.

 Client shall implement managing the state of a recording job using the GetRecordingJobState and SetRecordingJobMode operations if provisioning recording jobs is supported.